ArenKDesai/Aren-s-Notes/Survey of Botany/Large Plant Organelles.md

 ### Gravitropism
 The root can sense gravity through starch grains sinking to the bottom of the cell.
 This occurs in root cap **amyloplasts**.
 It triggers the release of growth hormones.

+## Stems
+The stem often takes a pattern in the middle of a large pool of stuff.
+Xylem is the stuff that conducts water in a root.
+Phloem conducts nutrients.
+Wood is produced by the vascular cambium and is made of secondary xylem.
+The paricycle produces produces lateral roots.
+Monocot stems have scattered vessels of xylem and phloem that aggregates near the sides.
+They can't grow laterally because they don't have the organelles for it.